Blog

 A dedicated hosting service, dedicated server, or managed hosting service is a type of web hosting in which the client leases an entire server not shared with anyone else.

-For a small business, running an e-commerce site can be a time consuming and complicated task, particularly if the business does not have the budget and physical resources to properly manage the e-commerce site.
-To avoid such issues with an e-commerce site, more small businesses are choosing dedicated servers because getting more traffic But A small business doesn’t necessarily mean a small amount of traffic or resource demand.
-In fact, in many cases the exact opposite is true.
-Small business websites can sometimes have a resource requirement that is above and beyond what they think they need.
-Also, websites that use shared resources in a shared hosting package are prone to downtime.
+For a small business, running an e-commerce site can be a time-consuming and complicated task, particularly if the business does not have the budget and physical resources to properly manage the e-commerce site.
+To avoid such issues with an e-commerce site, more small businesses are choosing dedicated servers because getting more traffic.
+But A small business doesn’t necessarily mean a small amount of traffic or resource demand.

 How to configure cPanel backup